luizgustavocosta/virtual-threads/README.md

 <hr>

 ## Where can I use Virtual Threads?
-Is recommended when your system is not using the CPU, ie, for **_I/O bound_**.
+It is recommended when your system is not using the CPU, ie, for **_I/O-bound_**.

-**_What do I/O bound mean?_**
+**_What do I/O-bound mean?_**

-[From Wikipedia](https://en.wikipedia.org/wiki/I/O_bound), refers to a condition in which the time it takes to complete a computation is determined principally by the period spent waiting for input/output operations to be completed, which can be juxtaposed with being CPU bound.
+[From Wikipedia](https://en.wikipedia.org/wiki/I/O_bound), it refers to a condition in which the time it takes to complete a computation is determined principally by the period spent waiting for input/output operations to be completed, which can be juxtaposed with being CPU bound.
 This circumstance arises when the rate at which data is requested is slower than the rate it is consumed or, in other words, more time is spent requesting data than processing it

 Example of scenarios, based on Dan Vega's videos